 May 23, 1980 – Texas Rangers pitcher Fergie Jenkins claimed win No. 250 out of 284 in his career, a two-hit defeat of the Athletics in Texas.
 The only run he allowed in the 3-1 victory was unearned, as he struck out eight and was supported by Al Oliver’s two-run single.

-May 23, 1984 - The Detroit Tigers won their 16th straight road game.
-They tied the American League record.
+May 23, 1984 - The Detroit Tigers won their 16th straight road game, tying the American League record.

 May 23, 1984 – “Indiana Jones and the Temple of Doom” was first released in theaters.

 May 23, 1987 - A television version of Alabama author Paul Hemphill's book “Long Gone” was broadcast.

 May 23, 1988 – Old Scotland Presbyterian Church in Monroe County, Ala. was added to Alabama Register of Landmarks and Heritage.

 May 23, 1991 - The New York Yankees played their fourth straight extra inning game.